 And these two lessons have served me very well.

-As I began learning how to trade, I not only ascended in my professional career...
+As I began learning how to trade, not only did I ascend in my professional career...

-My personal trading success went through the roof as well.
+But my personal trading success went through the roof as well.

-During the early 90’s, I was able to build a multi-million dollar portfolio by the time I was just 34 years old.
+During the early ‘90s, I was able to build a multimillion-dollar portfolio by the time I was just 34 years old.

-I even used my skills to help my ex-wife make over $1 million.
+I even used my skills to help my ex-wife make more than $1 million.
 (And I didn’t even charge her commission!)

 Once I realized trading could provide me with everything I needed in life, I retired from Wall Street.